nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 1. `AddressBook` receives a copy of the deserialized `AddressBook` data.
 It calls `setPersons` of `PersonStreaklist` with the persons found in the data.
 2. `PersonStreakList` will process this data and create a `PersonStreak` from each `Person`.
 A `PersonStreak` will bind a `Person` and his/her `Streak` together in a single class.
-3. This is done by calling `PersonStreak#fromPerson()` which will use the `Streak#from()` to calculate the Streak from a Person.
+3. This is done by calling `PersonStreak#fromPerson()` which will use the `Streak#from()` to create a `Streak` from a Person.
+The streak will be calculated upon creation of the `Streak` object.
-4. Once all the `PersonStreak` are created, they will be sent back to the `PersonStreakList` and put into an internal observable list, named `internalLst`.
+4. Once all the `PersonStreak` are created, they will be sent back to the `PersonStreakList` and put into an internal observable list, named `internalList`.

-`internalLst` will contain all the `PersonStreak` objects that will be used to display the dashboard.
+`internalList` will contain all the `PersonStreak` objects that will be used to display the dashboard.
 It will be enclosed by a filtered list to show only `PersonStreak` that have an active goal set.
-An active goal is any valid goal that is not `NONE`, refer to UG `set-goal` for more information.
+An active goal is any valid goal that is not `NONE`, refer to UG `set-goal` [here](https://ay2021s2-cs2103t-w14-1.github.io/tp/UserGuide.html#setting-meeting-goal-set-goal) for more information.
 The filtered list will then be made unmodifiable before being exposed to UI components to consume.

 The sequence diagram below depicts the execution path when the program is initialized.